-Your salespeople will quickly tell you how they give an effective presentation.
+Your salespeople will quickly tell you the content they provide in their presentation.
 But if you have earned their trust and you patiently listen, you will hear indications that they believe the actual work of selling is giving an enthusiastic presentation by:

 How do you explain that?

-The challenge is the underlying premise of your lower 1/3 salespeople:
+The challenge is the underlying premise of your Lower Third producers:

 Educating a prospective buyer is the same as persuading that buyer to make a buying decision.

 Or can prospective buyers fully understand the value proposition, have all of their questions answered... and yet still not buy?

 It is important for you, the sales manager or business owner, to know that the presentation just one part of selling and that most of the "selling" often takes place after the presentation.